Bombers Bit BC45 Pelham

 It is supplied with curb chain and hooks.

-All our bits are made from blue sweet iron, because it:
+In addition, all our bits are made from blue sweet iron, because it:

 - oxidises easily